 INB-100 is prepared from peripheral blood cells, while in parallel, patients undergo HSCT.
-As depicted in Figure 25 below, INB-100 cells are administered post-engraftment with the goal of providing immunity during the period of immune cell reconstitution.
+As depicted in Figure 27 below, INB-100 cells are administered post-engraftment with the goal of providing immunity during the period of immune cell reconstitution.

-Figure 25.
+Figure 27.
 INB-100 Administration

-As depicted in Figure 26 below, patients will initially be treated using a standard HSCT protocol, originally developed at Johns Hopkins University, under which these patients undergo myeloablative therapy using chemotherapeutic agents that destroy their tumor cells as well as their healthy immune cells.
+As depicted in Figure 28 below, patients will initially be treated using a standard HSCT protocol, originally developed at Johns Hopkins University, or the Hopkins protocol, under which these patients undergo myeloablative therapy using chemotherapeutic agents that destroy their tumor cells as well as their healthy immune cells.
 They then undergo allogeneic bone marrow transplant.
 Prior to the bone marrow transplant, donors will undergo leukapheresis to provide the starting material for INB-100 at least seven days ahead of the transplant.
 The INB-100 starting material will then be prepared and cryopreserved.
 After approximately 15 to 20 days, hematopoietic stem cells from the donor engraft in the patient's bone marrow and begin reconstituting the immune system.
-Within five days of neutrophil engraftment, our INB-100 product candidate will be thawed and administered as a single weight-based dose, leading to an increase in the levels of gamma-delta T cells.
+While the Hopkins protocol has decreased the risk of GvHD, there is also a reduced anti-leukemic effect.
+Accordingly, the rate of leukemic relapse has increased to approximately 51% at one year.
+Within five days of neutrophil engraftment, our INB-100 product candidate will be thawed and administered as a single weight-based dose, leading to an increase in the levels of gamma-delta T cells and potentially providing greater anti-leukemic effect.

 As of December 2020, with the increase of COVID-19 infections across the United States, additional enrollment in this clinical trial has been delayed.
 With the ongoing COVID-19 pandemic, there was an increasing risk that a patient could undergo a conditioning process only to find that their donor has been infected with COVID-19, making donor HSCs unavailable to the patient.
 This would result in patient death.
 Accordingly, we submitted to the FDA and the IRB a modified clinical protocol to allow the usage of previously frozen HSCs.
 This allows us to perform leukapheresis and to harvest HSCs from the donor and confirm a negative COVID-19 result prior to initiating the myeloablation of the patient.
-As of late February 2021, we have been cleared to resume enrollment in this trial pursuant to the amended protocol.
+We have been cleared to resume enrollment in this trial pursuant to the amended protocol following the implementation of any required changes.

-Figure 26.
+Figure 28.
 The Projected Composition of Immune Cells in the INB-100 Phase 1 Trial

-As represented in Figure 27 below, four patients have been enrolled in this trial to date in the first dose cohort, three of whom have been infused with INB-100, our DeltEx Allo therapeutic candidate.
-The four subjects ranged between 44 to 66 years of age.
+As represented in Figure 29 below, as of June 30, 2021, six patients have been enrolled in this trial to date in the first dose cohort, three of whom have been infused with INB-100, our DeltEx Allo therapeutic candidate.
+The six subjects ranged between 44 to 73 years of age.
 Three subjects were dosed with INB-100 and one subject (001) died prior to receiving INB-100 due to cardiogenic shock most likely from post-HSCT cyclophosphamide.